The ADVANCE Resource & Coordination (ARC) Network

 The Virtual Visiting Scholar Program

-From 2018 to 2025, the ARC Network Virtual Visiting Scholar (VVS) Program provided funding to cohorts of two to five scholars to conduct research on existing or emerging themes from scholarly literature on intersectional gender equity and related systemic issues in STEM workplaces.
+From 2018 to 2025, the ARC Network Virtual Visiting Scholar (VVS) Program provided funding to cohorts of two to five scholars to conduct a year-long research project on existing or emerging themes from scholarly literature on intersectional gender equity and related systemic issues in STEM workplaces.
 Throughout the life of the program, twenty-one scholars used qualitative and/or quantitative meta-analytic and meta-synthesis techniques to identify best practices, gaps in knowledge, and other overarching themes across the body of knowledge to inform new directions for research and implications for policy and practice.
 Topics explored included networking, mentoring, entrepreneurship, citation practices, the use of gender in research, funding practices, workload, contingent faculty experiences, LGBT+ experiences, persistence strategies, academic-industry partnerships, bystander intervention, international faculty experiences, academic motherhood, visibility of equity workers, time to publication, retention, institutional pushout, identity formation, and more.
+Virtual Visiting Scholar reports and presentations will soon be available via the WKC.
+In the meantime, you can learn more about each scholar and their projects here.

 Emerging Research and Emerging Issues Workshops

+ARC Network hosted six Emerging Workshops since it was first awarded.
 ARC Network Emerging Research Workshops convened 20-25 scholars and practitioners from a wide range of disciplines, career stages, institution types, and social demographic backgrounds for intensive, two-day meetings centered around emerging topics critical to equity for STEM faculty.
 Participants engaged in facilitated discussions on current research and practice, identified gaps in knowledge and approach, curated recommended resources and reading lists, and recommended areas for new research, policy, and/or intervention.
 Each workshop resulted in a report that was shared with the larger community for additional contribution.
-The final reports were released in tandem with a webinar about the workshop and broadly disseminated.
-Topics included identity-based harassment, equity issues in big data and algorithms, exclusionary STEM language, faculty equity and COVID-19, and equity in academic commercialization.
+The final reports were released in tandem with a webinar about the workshop and broadly disseminated, including as part of panels at the ADVANCE Equity in STEM Community Convening.
+Topics included: identity-based harassment, equity issues in big data and algorithms, exclusionary STEM language, faculty equity and COVID-19, and equity in academic commercialization.
+Emerging Research Workshop reports, presentations, and webinar recordings will soon be available in the WKC.

-In addition, ARC Network Emerging Issues Workshops were intended to focus on urgent community concerns about which a body of scholarship and practice had not yet formed, but around which collective action was needed.
+ARC Network Emerging Issues Workshops were similar in size and duration.
+These workshops focused on urgent community concerns about which a body of scholarship and practice had not yet formed, but around which collective action was needed.
 ARC Network hosted one Emerging Issues Workshop in 2024 that centered on state-level law and policy restricting equity work and brought together change agents from across sectors, including academia, STEM professional societies, and government.

 Webinars and Town Halls

-The ARC Network hosted dozens of webinars and several town halls throughout its duration.
-Webinars showcased work from the community and ARC Network programs while town halls centered on critical emerging issues that impacted the community, such as COVID-19.
+The ARC Network hosted almost 50 webinars and several town halls throughout its duration.
+Webinars showcased work from the community and ARC Network programs and covered intersectional gender equity issues related to topics like citation, publication, grant funding, mentoring, bystander intervention, commercialization, and more.
+Town halls centered on critical emerging issues that impacted the community, such as COVID-19.
+Past ARC webinar recordings and resources will soon be available on demand in the WKC.
+Future webinars on important topics like these will continue to be provided as part of WEPAN's regular programming.

 The ADVANCE Equity in STEM Community Convening